scottstirling/bitcloutDAO/bitclout-terms-of-service-extract.md

 ## 6. Consumptive Use

-When you purchase or otherwise acquire BitClout or Creator Coins (collectively, "BitClout Coins", you represent, warrant and agree that:
+When you purchase or otherwise acquire BitClout or Creator Coins (collectively, "BitClout Coins"), you represent, warrant and agree that:

 - (i) you are acquiring Bitclout Coins solely for consumptive use in connection with the Blockchain and not for distribution;
 - (ii) you are not acquiring Bitclout Coins as an investment and you have no expectation of economic benefit or profit as a holder of Bitclout Coins;